Camp Fire Lawsuit

 Camp Fire Attorneys – Butte County, California

-*October 21, 2019 deadline to file a claim.
+*October 21, 2019 deadline to file a court claim.
 After that, you forfeit your claim.
 We’ll file your claim for you.
+We are not taking new clients after October 11th.

 The Camp Fire was the deadliest and most destructive wildfire in California history to date.
 The fire started on Nov.
 8, 2018, in Butte County, California.
 Utility companies such as PG&E are held to the highest standard when it comes to damages on life and property.
 The fire caused at least 85 civilian fatalities and destroyed 18,804 structures.